Grants

 The Artist Support Grant (ASG) provides direct support to individual artists.
 ASG will fund such projects as professional and artistic development, creation of new work, improvements to business operations, or bring work to new audiences.

 Eligible artists must be individual artists (or small, unincorporated group of collaborating artists), not enrolled in a degree or certificate program, at least 18 year old, a U.S. citizen or permanent resident alien, and reside (for at least 1 year) in Anson, Montgomery, Moore, Richmond, Stanly, or Union counties.
-Grant awards will range from $500 to $1,500, and funded projects must occur between the dates of January 1 – December 31, 2022.
+Grant awards will range from $500 to $3,000.
+Funded projects must occur between the dates of January 1 – December 31, 2026, with all grant funds fully spent by June 30, 2026.
 ASG is not a matching grant and 50% of the funds may be used for artist fees.

 Artists at any stage of their careers, emerging or established, are eligible to apply for a grant in all disciplines, such as visual art and craft, traditional art forms, music, composition, film/video, literature or playwriting, choreography and dance.
 Types of fundable projects include the creation of new work, purchase of equipment and materials, and professional development workshops.